skilesare/immortality/the_pattern_language/README.md

 LLR.
 Limited Risk instead of Limited Liability
 LBR.
 Enrich Labor

-so that the citizen is maintained as the predominate actor in the state and economy...
+so that the citizen is maintained as the predominant actor in the state and economy...

 CTZ.
 The Citizen